Kei Kumai

-Kei Kumai (熊井 啓, Kumai Kei) was a Japanese film director from Azumino, Nagano prefecture.
+Kei Kumai (熊井 啓, Kumai Kei) was a Japanese film director.
 After his studies in literature at Shinshu University, he began work as a director's assistant.

 He won the Directors Guild of Japan New Directors Award for his first film, Nihon rettō, in 1965.
 His 1972 film Shinobu Kawa was entered into the 8th Moscow International Film Festival.
 His 1973 film Rise, Fair Sun was entered into the 24th Berlin International Film Festival.

 Sandakan No. 8 received widespread acclaim for tackling the issue of a woman forced into prostitution in Borneo before the outbreak of World War II.
 Kinuyo Tanaka won the Best Actress Award at the 25th Berlin International Film Festival for her performance.
 The film was nominated for the Best Foreign Language Film at the 48th Academy Awards.